Books4Languages/pressbooks-lingua/README.md

    **General Educational Informations:** Added a new custom field
-     * _Youtube Channel:_ link of the Youtube channel about the lectures
+     * _Youtube Channel:_ link of the Youtube channel about the lectures *_Book Exercises:_ link of the book's exercises website

    Added resources button in the sidebar to show Chapter Resources fields